 - Payment to the New Business Registrant Officer posted in the New Business Registrant Counter (NBRC).
 Pay the Annual Registration Fee of five hundred pesos only (500.00) and thirty pesos (30.00) for loose Documentary Stamp Tax for affixture to COR.

-- Lastly, Secure Bureau of Internal Revenue printed receipts/BIR Printed Invoice or the Authority to Print (ATP).
-In this process, you need more or less two thousand pesos (2, 000) to print ten booklets of receipts.
+- Lastly, Secure Bureau of Internal Revenue printed receipts/BIR Printed Invoices or the Authority to Print (ATP).
+You need more or less two thousand pesos (2 000) to print ten booklets of receipts in this process.

 Upon the complete process of registration, you will receive the following output: